 When to take Social Security Retirement benefits

 Deciding when to take Social Security benefits is an important life decision.
 And one you can’t change your mind about.
-Plus the initial benefit will be your “base” amount the rest of your life.
-Cost of living increases are the only events that can cause an adjustment to the amount.
+Plus, the initial benefit will be your “base” amount for the rest of your life.
+The cost of living increases are the only events that can cause an adjustment to the amount.